radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 the error rate is >>0.1% then you might be using too permissive a clustering threshold.

+> **Note on the Seadragon error rates:** The error rates are quite high in this data, ~0.5%.
+In this situation it's common to hypothesize that the `clust_threshold` is too low, and clusters are being 'over-merged' leading to inflated error and heterozygosity rates.
+If there is time remaining you can test this hypothesis by re-running step 3 with a higher `clust_threshold` to see if it reduces these values.

 # Step 5: Consensus base calls

 Step 5 uses the inferred error rate and heterozygosity per sample to call the